Farmers’ stir: After tractor rally violence, UN chief says it’s vital to respect peaceful protests

 Farmers have been protesting at the borders of Delhi for the past two months demanding that the government rolls back the new agricultural laws that they say will hurt their livelihoods and help big companies.
 The government, which says the agriculture reforms will boost farmer incomes, has agreed to suspend the laws, but the farmers have said New Delhi must repeal them.

 The farmers entered the Capital for the first time on Tuesday, to hold a tractor rally on Republic Day.
-Unprecedented scenes unfolded when thousands of protestors broke away from the pre-planned route of the protest, and stormed the Red Fort complex to demand the repeal of the farm laws.
+Some protestors broke away from the pre-planned route of the protest, and stormed the Red Fort complex to demand the repeal of the farm laws.

 Follow live updates of the farm law protests here